Tree pod Burial: Green memorial options for remembering loved ones

 Their idea revolves around a natural and eco-friendly burial approach.
 Human remains, gently wrapped in a natural fiber cloth, find their resting place within an egg-shaped pod.
 This pod, designed to be eco-friendly, is carefully placed in the ground, with a tree planted directly above it.

-As time passes, the body within the pod naturally breaks down, releasing very important things that acts as a food and helpful bacteria into the soil.
+As time passes, the body within the pod naturally breaks down, releasing very important things that act as food and helpful bacteria into the soil.
 These, in turn, keep alive the tree above, effectively giving birth to a new life from the decomposition of the remains.

 Types of Tree Pod Burial